 It was written in such a way that it was accessible to a wide variety of readers, from beginners to expert pupils.
 The first edition was one of the most popular C textbooks in the last 10 years, with adoptions at over 225 colleges.
 The second edition keeps all of the book’s popular features while also updating it to include a discussion of the C99 standard.
 The new edition features considerable improvements and updates, as well as a significant number of exercises and longer programming projects.
 This edition of the book expanded the coverage of GCC with new coverage of abstract data types.
 You’ve not had a C book like this before: it’s jam-packed with essential material and examples while remaining wonderfully understandable.

 by Stephen Kochan

-This is a fantastic introduction text with many of examples and well-written language.
-This book covers all aspects of the C programming language, including the most recent additions made with the C11 standard.
+This is a fantastic introduction text with many examples and well-written language.
+This book covers all aspects of the C programming language, including the most recent additions made to the C11 standard.
 This book will show you how to use the C programming language to create programs.
-This book will provide you a comprehensive knowledge of this language, which is the foundation for numerous object-oriented programming languages such as C++, C#, and Java, whether you’re a rookie or an experienced programmer.
+This book will provide you with a comprehensive knowledge of this language, which is the foundation for numerous object-oriented programming languages such as C++, C#, and Java, whether you’re a rookie or an experienced programmer.
 All of the C functions are explained in detail by Writer.
 You’ll master the fundamentals of the language as well as proper programming techniques.
 The book is appropriate for classroom usage or self-instruction because it includes exercises at the end of each chapter.

 by Bradley Jones, Peter Aitken, Dean Miller